-Photography is a way of feeling, of touching, of loving.
+Photography is a way of feeling, touching, of loving.
 What you have caught on film is captured forever, it remembers little things long after you have forgotten everything.
 When you think of a photographer, Dabboo Ratnani or Atul Kabekar might pop up in your mind but there are many female photographers shaping the world.
-Like Aishwarya Sridhar who became the first Indian woman to win the Wildlife Photographer of the Year award 2020.
+Like Aishwarya Sridhar who became the first Indian woman to win the Wildlife Photographer of the Year Award 2020.
 In pictures and in life, each person sees something different.
 The art of photography lies in showing the viewer the way you see the world through your lens and hopefully capturing their interest in a way that draws them into that moment in time, that feeling that your image conveys.

 India’s history is punctuated by stories of several firebrand women who took the off-beat path and chose to live life on their own terms.
 By breaking stereotypes, they helped promote gender equality.
-Indian women are pioneers in their fields not only on the home turf but all over the world.
+Indian women are pioneers in their fields not only on their home turf but all over the world.
 Women have been standing at the forefront of experimentation with the camera and produced invaluable visual testimony that reflects both their personal experiences and the extraordinary social and political transformations of the era.

 Did You Know?

 Homai Vyarawalla (1913-2012) commonly known by her pseudonym ‘Dalda 13’ is India’s first woman press photographer among 120 trailblazing photographers from over 20 countries to be featured at The Metropolitan Museum of Art in New York and she was also awarded the Padma Vibhushan.

 10 Desi Women Photographers Capturing The World Through The Lens